RichNicholson/trophy-series/README.md

 - **Ties**: If two runners tie for 1st (25 pts each), the next runner gets 3rd place (23 pts)
 - **Gender Separate**: Men and women compete for separate championships
 - **Accumulation**: Total points across all races determine championship winners
+- **Age Grading**: Uses WAVA/WMA factors to calculate performance percentage relative to world record for that age/gender.

 ## Database Schema